-Suspend production when any five loads in two days of production of the same design mix are outside the specified tolerances.
+Suspend production when three LOTs, or when any five LOTs in two days of production of the same design mix are outside the specified tolerances.
 Make the necessary revisions to concrete operations and increase the frequency of QC testing in the QCP to bring the concrete within allowable tolerances.
 Obtain the Engineer's approval of the revisions before resuming production.
 After production resumes, obtain the Engineer's approval before returning to the normal frequency of QC testing.

 If concrete placement stops for more than 90 minutes, perform initial plastic properties testing on the next batch and continue the LOT.
 Cylinders cast for that LOT will represent the entire LOT.